LangChain Callbacks: Custom Logging, Cost Tracking, and Streaming

 Build a Logging Handler

-The first callback I build for every new project is a logger.
+The first callback I build for any project is a logger.
 Not print() statements scattered through the code — a proper structured logger that captures the prompt, model name, latency, and token counts for every single LLM call.
 When something goes wrong in production, this log is what saves you.

-Running this produces log lines like:
+Running this produces structured log lines with timestamps, latency, and token counts:

-2025-03-15 14:22:01 | LLM START | model=gpt-4o-mini | prompt_chars=52
+2026-03-06 14:22:01 | LLM START | model=gpt-4o-mini | prompt_chars=52

-The output will show all three calls accumulated, with the total token count and cost.
 With gpt-4o-mini, three short questions typically cost well under a tenth of a cent.
 Swap the model to gpt-4o and the same calls cost roughly 17x more.
 The tracker makes that difference visible before your invoice does.

 Complete the per_model_report() method that returns a dictionary mapping each model name to its total cost.
 The callback's on_llm_end method already tracks costs.
 You need to also store costs per model in self.model_costs (a defaultdict(float)) and implement per_model_report() to return that dictionary.